Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Convex Relaxations for QCQPs

 The SDP relaxation of the lifted reformulation \eqref{eq:genericLifted} replaces the nonconvex constraint \( X = xx^T \) with the convex constraint \( X \succeq xx^T \):

 Note that using the Schur's Complement Lemma, the restriction \( X \succeq xx^T \) is rewritten as the semidefinite representable constraint~\eqref{eq:psdCons}.

 {Note that the SDP relaxation provided in \eqref{eq:genericLiftedSDP} does not utilize the variable bounds effectively.
-We propose including the additional constraints below to come up with an enhanced SDP relaxation, called {SDP'}:
+We also consider a strengthened SDP relaxation, denoted by {SDP$'$}, obtained by adding the bound-implied diagonal inequalities: